Breakfast Burritos in Foil

 Step Nine: Save for Next Time

 You can freeze these in foil and place them in a gallon ziplock bag.
-You can store these for up to one month or longer in your freezer.
+You can store them in your freezer for up to one month.

-When ready to eat one, remove the foil, place the breakfast burrito in a damp paper towel and cook it in your microwave for 2-4 minutes, or until the inner temperature reaches 165 degrees F or 75 degrees C. The time will depend on your microwave wattage.
+When ready to eat one, remove the foil, place the breakfast burrito on a damp paper towel, and cook it in your microwave for 2-4 minutes, or until the internal temperature reaches 165 degrees F (74 degrees C).
+The time will depend on your microwave wattage.

 Step Ten

-This is how we fold the burritos, fold the sides, and then roll tightly.
+This is how we fold the burritos and the sides and then roll them tightly.

 Folding Burritos